-If you’re ready to let your kid use a knife, but maybe not a big old adult chef’s knife that may be unwieldy in smaller hands, try purchasing kids’ knives.
+If you’re ready to let your kid use a knife, but maybe not a big old adult chef’s knife, try purchasing kids’ knives.
 Curious Chef is a brand that’s popular among our community, and they make kitchen tools for kids.

-When your kids are ready to graduate out of the kid’s knife, they can start using a regular knife, but start them out with chopping only easy-to-chop ingredients like tomatoes, zucchini, eggplant – produce that’s relatively soft and not too unwieldy.
-Regardless of age though, make sure you teach them our basic knife skills that promote safety.
+When your kids are ready to graduate out of the kid’s knife, they can start using a regular knife, but start them out on only easy-to-chop ingredients like tomatoes, zucchini, eggplant – produce that’s relatively soft and not too unwieldy.
+Regardless of age, make sure you teach them our basic knife skills that promote safety.